2023 Best Value Allied Health Professions Bachelor's Degree Schools in Texas

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

-Our 2023 rankings named The University of Texas Health Science Center at San Antonio the best value school in Texas for allied health professions students working on their bachelor’s degree.
-Located in the large city of San Antonio, UT Health San Antonio is a public school with a small student population.
+Our analysis found The University of Texas Health Science Center at San Antonio to be the best value school for allied health professions students who want to pursue a bachelor’s degree in Texas.
+Located in the city of San Antonio, UT Health San Antonio is a public school with a small student population.

-In-state tuition fees for undergraduate students at UT Health San Antonio are $8,693 per year.
+The average tuition and fees for an in-state undergraduate at UT Health San Antonio are $8,693 a year.
 While working on their Bachelor's Degree, allied health majors at UT Health San Antonio accumulate an average of around $16,866 in student debt.

 In-state tuition fees for undergraduate students at MSU Texas are $9,776 per year.
 On average, allied health graduates from MSU Texas take out $19,196 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $206, assuming that the borrower is on a 10-year repayment plan.